oasisfeng/island/setup.md

 - `pm path com.oasisfeng.island`

 It prints the path of the APK file of Island on your device.
-Copy the full path (after "package:"), and paste it to replace the <path> potion of the following command:
+Copy the full path (after "`package:`"), and paste it to replace the `<path>` potion of the following command:

 - `pm install -r --user <user id> <path>`